• Skip to main content

 Summary

-• obaachan – お婆ちゃん (おばあちゃん) : a noun meaning ‘grandma’ in Japanese.
+• obaachan – お婆ちゃん (おばあちゃん) : a noun used to mean a ‘grandma’ in Japanese.
 This can also work as plural.
 Normally, this noun is used by a grandchild to call their grandmother in Japanese.
 This is widely considered less formal, so suitable for casual conversations.
 It’s also worth mentioning here that Japanese native speakers occasionally use this noun to refer to old women in general.
-Grammatically, this is the polite but still friendly expression for ‘grandmother’ in Japanese.
+Grammatically, this is the polite but still friendly expression for a grandmother in Japanese.
 And actually, it is.
 In Japan, grandchildren call their grandmothers with showing their respect and friendliness.

 Hope my explanations are understandable and helpful for Japanese learners.